saxix/stefanoapostolico.com/content/articles/2015/10/08-cx_oracle_on_el_capitan.rst

 :Title: cx_Oracle and System Integrity Protection (El Capitan)
 :Status: published
-:category: tech python oracle
+:category: tech python
-:tags: it
+:tags: cx_Oracle SIP
 :slug: install_cx_oracle_with_sip_enabled

-With the relase of El Capitan, Apple has enabled a new default security oriented featured called System Integrity Protection, often called rootless, in OS X 10.11 onward.
+With the relase of El Capitan, Apple has enabled a new default security feature named System Integrity Protection, also called rootless.
-Rootless may cause some apps, utilities, and scripts to not function at all, even with sudo privelege, root user enabled, or admin access.
+This may cause some apps, utilities, and scripts to not function at all, even with sudo privelege, root user enabled, or admin access.
 Oracle drivers seems one the these.

 Not interest in the long story?
-Here the `Solution <#solution>`_ !!!
+Here the `trick <#solution>`_ !!!

 System Integrity Protection